animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 public class ClientApplication { .. }
 ```

-Keep in mind that some of the GemFire properties are
+Some of the GemFire properties are
 client-specific (for example, `conflateEvents`), while others are
 server-specific (for example `distributedSystemId`,
 `enableNetworkPartitionDetection`, `enforceUniqueHost`, `memberTimeout`,
-`redundancyZone`, and others).
+`redundancyZone`).

-More details on GemFire properties can be found
+For more details about GemFire properties, see [GemFire properties](https://docs.vmware.com/en/VMware-Tanzu-GemFire/9.15/tgf/GUID-reference-topics-gemfire_properties.html)
-{x-data-store-docs}/reference/topics/gemfire_properties.html\[here\].
+in the GemFire product documentation.

 ## <a id="configuring-regions"></a>Configuring Regions

 So far, outside of PDX, our discussion has centered around configuring
 GemFire's more administrative functions: creating a cache